YIANNIS4/spain-wc2026-driblab/README.md

 Layer 3 is not scored.
 Arrigo metrics are interpreted as season-level intelligence profiles and are therefore presented descriptively rather than aggregated into a single score.
 Percentile rankings against La Liga positional peers provide the comparative context.

 **Key Finding:** Dani Olmo — the player with the lowest Readiness Index — produces the most complete game intelligence profile across both progression and final-third access metrics.
-Physical readiness and game intelligence are not always the same thing.
+Physical readiness and game intelligence are related, but they are not the same thing.

 ![Spain 2026 Physical Readiness vs Game Intelligence](visuals/physical_vs_intelligence_scatter.png)

+#### Pedri — The Progression Engine (DMC)

+No player dominated the progression metrics more than Pedri.
+He ranked in the 100th percentile for line-breaking passes, line-breaking through balls and bypassed defenders among his La Liga positional peers — producing elite attacking-midfielder numbers from a deeper role.

 ![Pedri Game Intelligence Profile](visuals/layer3_pedri.png)

+#### Dani Olmo — The Link (AMC)

+The most complete profile in the group across both progression and final-third access.
+Despite recording the lowest Readiness Index, Olmo was the only player who looked equally comfortable connecting attacks and arriving at the end of them.

 ![Dani Olmo Game Intelligence Profile](visuals/layer3_dani_olmo.png)

+#### Yamal vs Nico Williams — Same Role, Different Solution

+Both contribute to Spain's attack but through different mechanisms.
+Yamal's profile is built around receiving, carrying and creating after receiving.
+Nico's is more direct — running into space and arriving in dangerous areas.

 ![Yamal vs Nico Attacking Profile](visuals/layer3_yamal_vs_nico_radar.png)

+#### Spain's Progression & Final-Third Network

+Together the six profiles point toward an interconnected attacking network rather than a linear chain — each player contributing to a different stage of the same mechanism.

 ![Spain Progression and Final Third Network](visuals/spain_attacking_network.png)